-Beautiful flowers are in bloom in the demonstration garden at George Washington’s Ferry Farm!
+Spring flowers are blooming at George Washington’s Ferry Farm!

 While the various restorations of Kenmore itself over the years are usually the star attraction for visitors to the site, there was another restoration, equally as important, that occurred on the property in its early years as a museum.
 Kenmore’s gardens are well-known for their beauty now, but when the Kenmore Association acquired the property in the 1920s, the grounds were in a sad state.
 It would take generations of work and ingenuity from a variety of people and groups to return the gardens to their former glory.